Martin J. Weinstein is a partner in the Litigation Department and Chair of Willkie’s global Compliance, Investigations & Enforcement Practice Group.

-In 2013, Martin was elected the chairman of the Board of Directors of The Community Foundation for the National Capital Region, which is one of the largest philanthropic foundations of any type in the United States.
-The Foundation administers about 800 donor funds with assets totaling more than $340 million and grants an average of $65 million annually.
-He has served as a Board member of the Foundation since 2010.
-Martin also serves on the Board of Trustees of the Landon School, an all-boys independent school in Bethesda, Maryland.
+From 2013 to 2016, Martin served as the chairman of the Board of Directors of The Community Foundation for the National Capital Region, one of the largest philanthropic foundations in the United States with assets totalling more than $340 million and grants averaging $65 million annually.
+Martin also served on the Board of Trustees of the Landon School, an all-boys independent school in Bethesda, Maryland from 2013 to 2019.

-On July 25, 2003, Maryland Governor Robert Ehrlich appointed Martin to the Chesapeake Bay Trust Board of Trustees where he served until July 2007 as Chairman of the Finance Committee.
+Maryland Governor Robert Ehrlich appointed Martin to the Chesapeake Bay Trust Board of Trustees where he served until July 2007 as chairman of the Finance Committee.
 The Trust oversees academic and environmental grants dispensed in connection with the Chesapeake Bay.

 Additionally, Martin was instrumental in founding the Willkie Farr & Gallagher LLP Greater DC Community Foundation, which has raised approximately $2.3 million in grants to about two dozen organizations providing educational enrichment and other related services for youth in the Washington, D.C. area.